 The carbohydrate question

 While each group brings good points, I think that in the end a universal approach is hard to take and that each problem will need a tailored approach.
-In other words, you’ll have to experiment on the matter for yourself.
+In other words, you’ll have to experiment for yourself.

 Biofilms, their role in gut flora problems and how to deal with them